groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/net/rendering-cad-drawings/render-layers-cad/_index.md

 - Basic understanding of C# programming language.
 - .NET development environment set up on your machine.
 - GroupDocs.Viewer for .NET installed.
 You can download it from [here](https://releases.groupdocs.com/viewer/net/).
-- Access to the GroupDocs.Viewer for .NET documentation for reference, which can be found [here](https://reference.groupdocs.com/viewer/net/).
+- Access to the GroupDocs.Viewer for .NET documentation for tutorials, which can be found [here](https://tutorials.groupdocs.com/viewer/net/).

 ## Import Namespaces
 To start using GroupDocs.Viewer for .NET, you need to import the required namespaces in your project.
 Follow these steps: